funkelab/synful/README.md

 - setup01: parameter.json is set to train a network on post-synaptic sites (single-task network)
 - setup02: parameter.json is set to train on direction vectors (single-task network)
 - setup03: parameter.json is set to train on both post-synaptic sites and direction vectors (multi-task network)

+#### Training runtime
+Training takes between 3 and 10 days (depending on the size of the network), but you should see reasonable results within a day (after 90k iterations).